Temporary Integrated Support Team Upgraded to Director-General for Integrated Care Support

 Ambitious Goal to Become a Global Powerhouse in Pharmaceuticals and Biohealth

 The Ministry of Health and Welfare has established dedicated new departments ahead of the nationwide implementation of integrated care in March next year.
-To realize its goal of becoming a global powerhouse in pharmaceuticals and biohealth, the ministry has created the Department of Pharmaceutical and Bioindustry.
-It has also set up the Department of Disaster Medical Policy, which will serve as a control tower for the healthcare sector in the event of a national disaster.
+With the goal of becoming a global powerhouse in the pharmaceutical and biohealth sectors, the ministry has created a new Pharmaceutical and Bioindustry Division, and also set up a Disaster Medical Policy Division to serve as a control tower for the healthcare sector in the event of a national disaster.

-Integrated care is a system that provides a combination of welfare, healthcare, and long-term care services to help seniors, people with disabilities, and others facing difficulties in daily life to continue living healthily in their own communities.
-Beneficiaries of integrated care can receive services such as home visits by doctors, home nursing, home care and bathing, meal and mobility support, all according to individualized plans established by their respective city, county, or district governments.
+Integrated care is a system that provides a combination of welfare, healthcare, and nursing services to elderly people, people with disabilities, and others who face difficulties in daily life, enabling them to continue living healthily in their own homes.
+Recipients of integrated care can access services such as home visits by doctors, home nursing, visiting care and bathing, meal and mobility support, and more, according to individualized plans established by their local city, county, or district.

-With the formal establishment of this organization at the bureau level, the ministry now plans to systematically support the nationwide rollout of the main integrated care program, continuously expand the number of beneficiaries and home-based services, and strengthen the expertise and execution of the system overall.
+With the formalization of the previously temporary organization into a bureau-level department, the ministry now plans to systematically support the nationwide rollout of the main integrated care program and to continuously expand both the number of eligible recipients and the range of home-based services, thereby strengthening the professionalism and execution of the system.

-The ministry has also launched the Department of Pharmaceutical and Bioindustry to realize its ambition of becoming a global leader in pharmaceuticals and biohealth.
-The existing Department of Health Industry Promotion, which previously handled the development of the pharmaceutical, medical device, and cosmetics industries, will be divided and expanded into the Department of Pharmaceutical and Bioindustry (in charge of pharmaceuticals) and the Department of Medical Device and Cosmetics Industry (in charge of medical devices and cosmetics).
+The ministry has also established a new Pharmaceutical and Bioindustry Division to realize the vision of becoming a global leader in the pharmaceutical and biohealth sectors.
+The existing Health Industry Promotion Division, which has been responsible for fostering the pharmaceutical, medical device, and cosmetics industries, will be split and expanded into the Pharmaceutical and Bioindustry Division, which will focus exclusively on pharmaceuticals, and the Medical Device and Cosmetics Industry Division, which will cover medical devices and cosmetics.

-Through this organizational restructuring, the ministry has created one new bureau and four new departments, increasing its workforce by 39 people.
-This is the largest reorganization since the establishment of the second vice minister position in 2020.
+Through this organizational restructuring, the ministry has established one new bureau and four new divisions, increasing its staff by 39.
+This is the largest reorganization since the creation of the second vice minister position in February 2020.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.